We may earn money or products from the companies mentioned in this post. Read our full disclosure here.

 Here’s the big one: there’s a good chance you’re cutting-and-running way too fast.

 This is according to Tim Keller in his book, The Meaning of Marriage.
 That means there’s a pretty good chance that even if you’re struggling in your marriage right now, you’ll look over at your spouse within 5 years from now and be incredibly grateful that you stayed.

 After all, you’ll have a happy marriage, you’ll have saved $15,000, and you won’t have to worry about custody arrangements.
-So use some of that money you saved and take your husband to the Melting Pot or something 😉
+So use some of that money you saved and take your husband to the Melting Pot or something and reconnect 😉

 But really, there’s a good chance what you’re feeling right now is only temporary – and it’s always a bad idea to make permanent changes based on temporary feelings.